Wang Liqiang: Taiwan

 Han Kuo-yu, the Kuomintang presidential candidate, rejected claims of electoral assistance from the CCP and said that if he had taken even a single dollar from them for the campaign, he would withdraw immediately.
 President Tsai responded that China obviously intends to interfere with Taiwanese elections.

 Wong Yen-ching, former deputy director of Taiwan's Military Intelligence Bureau, stated that he suspected Wang of fraud and that based on his professional judgement, he can say with certainty that [Wang's allegations] were falsified in an attempt to seek political asylum.”
 According to him, Wang's claim that he worked in both Taiwan and Hong Kong, and that he reported to two supervisors at the same time contradicts the basic principles of espionage as spies assigned tasks in one location at a time, will not report to multiple supervisors simultaneously.
 In addition, Wong says that Wang referred to China’s intelligence bureau by a former name, appearing to have no knowledge that it was later renamed.
 Wong asserts "If Wang had valuable information to provide, the Australian government would protect the information by attempting to prevent him from giving interviews.
 As Canberra apparently does not trust him, Wang must have spoken to the media in an attempt to avoid being deported back to China".

+Tribunal ruling

+In January 2023, Australia's Administrative Appeals Tribunal rejected Wang Liqiang's asylum application, and expressed "grave concerns" about Wang's overall credibility.
+It noted Wang's proven involvement in serious fraud - specifically defrauding a Sydney businessman of approximately A$480,000 through false investment schemes - and that there has been no evidence presented to corroborate Wang's allegations of espionage.
+Consequently, the Department of Home Affairs upheld the denial, and barred Wang from Australian permanent residency on character grounds under Section 501 of the Migration Act 1958, which prohibits visas for individuals that have been ruled to pose risks due to criminal conduct.
+Wang faces the risk of deportation to China where he is wanted on separate fraud charges.